tumble1999/savaslabs.github.io/drupal-developer.md

 + Conference presentation opportunities
 + 24/7 access to the [American Underground](http://americanunderground.com/)

-#### Our projects
-When this was written, we were actively working on projects in Drupal 5,6,7 and
-8. Yes I said 5.
-You don't need to know all these versions like the back of your hand, but you ought to be able to on-board quickly to a Drupal project somewhere in the middle.

 #### About You
 + You have
   + great communication skills